Germany–Taiwan relations: Recent history

 In 2020, a diplomatic spat arose between the two countries when the German Foreign Ministry removed the Taiwanese flag from a page describing bilateral relations.

 In 2020, Daniela Kluckert voiced her support for stronger relations with Taiwan.

 In January 2021, the German government appealed to the Taiwanese government to help persuade Taiwanese semiconductor companies to ramp up production as a global semiconductor shortage was hampering the German economy's recovery from the COVID-19 pandemic.
 A lack of semiconductors had caused vehicle production lines to be idled leading German Economy Minister Peter Altmaier to personally reach out to Taiwan's economics affairs minister Wang Mei-hua in an attempt to get Taiwanese semiconductor companies to increase their manufacturing capacity.
 In response Wang Mei-hua sought Germany's help in securing vaccines against COVID-19.

 In July 2021, Germany and Taiwan signed an agreement expanding air traffic between the two countries.
 Weekly passenger flights were increased from 7 to 12 and cargo flights were increased from three to five with fifth freedom rights.

 In July 2021, German Representative in Taiwan Thomas Prinz was awarded Taiwan's Grand Medal of Diplomacy.

 In October 2021, a Tweet from the Global Times which called for a “final solution to the Taiwan question” was condemned by Frank Müller-Rosentritt of the Free Democratic Party for its similarity to the “final solution to the Jewish question” which resulted in the Holocaust.

 In December 2021, the Bundestag passed a resolution calling on the government to expand ties and cooperation with Taiwan.

 In October 2022, a Bundestag delegation led by Klaus-Peter Willsch visited Taiwan.

 In March 2023, Germany and Taiwan signed an agreement which expanded cooperation on legal and criminal matters.
 In July 2023 German Justice Minister Marco Buschmann and Taiwanese Minister of Justice Tsai Ching-hsiang met in Germany, the first time that justice ministers from the two countries had met face to face in an official capacity.

 Since 2023, Germany has expanded its informal relations with Taiwan while trying to maintain strong ties with the PRC.

+In April 2026, the German government denied requests for Taiwan to let President Lai Ching-te to fly through German airspace en route to a potential visit to Eswatini.